The Ultimate Southern Maine Beach Guide

 Surfing in Maine

-Photographed by Seth Gaffar.
+Photo by Seth Gaffar

 SURFING

 Yes, Virginia, there is surfing in Maine.
 You’ll need a wet suit (because brrrr), and the steep swells can be elusive, but Maine’s surfing community is passionate and welcoming.
 The southern coast’s best breaks are at Scarborough’s Higgins Beach, York’s Long Sands Beach, and Wells Beach, and each has surf shops that offer rentals and lessons for newbies.
-Instructors at Black Point Surf Shop (134 Black Point Rd., Scarborough; 207-939-6016) lead 90-minute tutorials by appointment ($90 for one person, $140 for two, with discounts if you BYO gear); Liquid Dreams Surf Shop (171 Long Beach Ave., York; 207-351-2545; 696 Main St., Ogunquit; 207-641-2545) has a whole catalog of 3-day beginner’s programs ($170), kids’ clinics and mini-camps ($50–$90); private lessons ($70–$105), and ladies’ nights ($40); Maine’s original surf shop, Wheels N Waves (365 Post Rd., Wells; 207-646-5774) offers multiple 2-hour tutorials daily in summer ($40–$90, depending on group size and gear needs).
+Instructors at Black Point Surf Shop (134 Black Point Rd., Scarborough; 207-939-6016) lead 90-minute tutorials by appointment (with discounts if you BYO gear); Liquid Dreams Surf Shop (171 Long Beach Ave., York; 207-351-2545; 696 Main St., Ogunquit; 207-641-2545) has a whole catalog of 3-day beginner’s programs, kids’ clinics and mini-camps; private lessons, and ladies’ nights; Maine’s original surf shop, Wheels N Waves (365 Post Rd., Wells; 207-646-5774) offers multiple 2-hour tutorials daily in summer.

 UP A CREEK